FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ### player_maxspeed {#fire-player_maxspeed}

 Set the player's maximum speed for the duration of the attack (currently it's the same as [cycle_time](#cycle_time)).
-This can be a positive numeric value or a string starting with `*` followed by the factor value which works as a multiplier for the default player's maxspeed (less than 1).
+This can be a positive numeric value or a string starting with `*` followed by the factor value which works as a multiplier for the base player's maxspeed (less than 1).

 ```json
 {